 Umwelt-Indikator

-Indicator: Employment in environmental protection
+Indicator: Employment in the renewable energy sector

 Indicator: Sustainable forestry